Death of Jimi Hendrix: Early morning

 At approximately 1:45 a.m. on Friday, September 18, Dannemann drove Hendrix to the party Wilson had invited him to earlier that day, which was hosted by Hendrix's acquaintance and business associate, Pete Kameron.
 At the party, Hendrix complained to Kameron about business problems, ate some food, and took at least one amphetamine tablet.
-(Note: The amphetamine tablet Hendrix ingested was a Duraphet 20 mg, also known as a "Black Bomber".)
+(Note: The amphetamine tablet Hendrix ingested was a Durophet 20 mg, also known as a "Black Bomber".)
 Approximately 30 minutes later, Dannemann rang the flat's intercom asking for Hendrix.
 Another guest, Stella Douglas, asked her to return later.
 According to guest Angie Burdon, the estranged wife of Eric Burdon of the Animals, when Dannemann came back around 15 minutes later, Douglas used an assertive approach with her to the point of being impolite.
 Undeterred, Dannemann demanded to speak with Hendrix.
 Burdon recalled: "[Hendrix] got angry because [Dannemann] wouldn't leave him alone."
 (Note: Burdon said Hendrix "seemed jumpy" at the party.)
 According to Burdon, other guests at the party shouted out the windows at Dannemann, asking her to leave.
 Hendrix eventually yielded and spoke with Dannemann before unexpectedly leaving the party around 3:00 a.m.

 Dannemann, the only eyewitness to Hendrix's final hours, said that sometime after 3:00 a.m., she prepared two tuna fish sandwiches for them after arriving back at her basement apartment.
 Around 4:00 a.m., Hendrix, struggling with insomnia after having consumed amphetamines hours earlier, asked her for sleeping tablets.
 She later said she refused his request hoping he would fall asleep naturally.
 Dannemann said she surreptitiously took a sleeping tablet sometime around 6:00 a.m., with Hendrix still awake.
 She awoke sometime between 10:00–10:20 a.m. to find him sleeping normally in bed next to her.
 She said she then left to purchase cigarettes, and when she returned around 11:00 a.m., found him in bed breathing, although unconscious and unresponsive.
 She telephoned for an ambulance at 11:18 a.m. and one arrived at 11:27 a.m.